Betree/magicblue/README.md

-# magicblue
-Python script and library to control Magic Blue bulbs over bluetooth.
+# magicblue - Python script and library to control Magic Blue bulbs over bluetooth

 The Magic Bulb is, as far as I know, the cheapest bluetooth RGB light bulb on the market : you can get it for as low as ~8€/9$ on sites like
 [Gearbest](http://www.gearbest.com/smart-light-bulb/pp_230349.html).
 It works pretty good and comes with mobile apps.